neuralinterfaces/neurosys/README.md

 # Neurosys SDK

-The Neurosys software suite provides real-time neurofeedback for multiple EEG + fNIRS devices using a system overlay.

-This repository contains the `neurosys` SDK and a fully-functional template application for system-level neurofeedback.
+`neurosys` is a software development kit for creating neurofeedback applications that support multiple devices (EEG, fNIRS, HEG, etc.) and provide system-level neurofeedback.

 ### Why It Matters
-Neurosys intends to meet people where they’re at.
-Most neurofeedback systems ask you to interrupt your routine for a dedicated session.
-We allow you to leverage your daily activities for neurofeedback, making it easier to integrate into your life.
+Most neurofeedback systems ask you to interrupt your routine for a dedicated session—but **the Neurosys SDK seeks to meet people where they’re at**.

+Applications built on `neurosys` allow you to leverage your daily activities for neurofeedback, making it easier to integrate into your life.

 ### Key Features
-1. System-level neurofeedback outputs like Brightness, Volume, and Cursor Animation.
+1. **System-level Neurofeedback Outputs:** Brightness, Volume, and Cursor Animation.
-2. Support for multiple EEG devices, including the Muse 2 and the HEGduino.
+2. **Multi-Device Support:** Compatible with most biofeedback devices, with initial support for the Muse 2 and the HEGduino.
-3. System tray integration for a seamless user experience.
-4. Modular architecture for easy extension and customization.
+3. **System Tray Integration:** Easily connect and disconnect devices, change evaluation metrics, and select outputs without leaving your current task.
+4. **Modular Architecture:** Easily extend and customize the system with new devices, features, evaluations, and outputs.

 ### Applications
-- **[Neurosys](./app/README.md)**: A template application for providing system-level neurofeedback.
+- **[Neurosys Starter Kit](https://github.com/neuralinterfaces/neurosys-starter-kit)**: A template application for providing system-level neurofeedback.
 - **[HEGBeta](https://github.com/garrettmflynn/HEGBeta)**: An HEGduino-focused release for training your HEG ratio.

 ## Getting Started
-Neurosys has a modular architecture that allows for easy extension and customization.
+The Neurosys SDK has a modular architecture that allows for easy extension and customization.

 ![Neurosys Architecture](./docs/assets/NeurosysArchitecture.png)